shahzeb-akhtar/Disaster_Response_Pipeline/README.md

 3. Go to http://127.0.0.1:3001/

 <h2 id="head5"> Summary of the results </h2>
 Below are few charts summarizing the results.
-These charts as well a working model can be accessed at https://disaster-webapp-viz.herokuapp.com/
+These charts as well a working model can be accessed [here](https://disaster-webapp-viz.herokuapp.com/)

 Chart belows the distribution of categories in the training data.
 As can be seen some categories are assigned to very few meesages thus creating data imbalance.